 In addition to publishing its own individual vessel performance Maersk supports customers with environmental comparisons for routing options, analyses of the shipper's individual carbon footprint and scorecards.
 Since 2007, Maersk Line reduced the carbon footprint of containers shipped by 15.6 percent—with an overall goal to achieve a 25 percent reduction by 2020.
 In another case, the company saved almost 10,000 tons of CO2 emissions in 2011 on shipments for a large sportswear company.
 Developing markets in Western Africa benefit from Maersk’s WAFMAX vessels, designed to call on these smaller, less developed ports yet still deliver substantially more energy efficiency.
 The CO2 footprint per container shipped is 28 percent lower than the industry average for that region.
 Starting in 2013, Maersk’s new Triple E vessels will deliver 50 percent better performance than the vessels on today's already world-class Asia-Europe routes.

 The first carbon neutral company in New Zealand, Agility (www.agilitylogistics.com) works with customers to reduce carbon emissions produced by supply chains and to reuse/recycle packaging waste.
 Agility’s carbon calculator tool allows customers to measure carbon emissions in their supply chains.
-Its Goods-in-Transit Center (GIT-C) solution saves more than six percent on cargo weight and CO2 emissions and provides a reduced overall cost with zero impact on shipping schedules.
+Its Goods -in-Transit Center (GIT-C) solution saves over six percent on cargo weight and CO2 emissions and provides a reduced overall cost with zero impact on shipping schedules.
 Agility’s environmental awareness campaign educates teams on sustainable in-house best practices such as energy consumption reduction via less used electricity; incorporated sustainable warehousing design features; and decreased fuel costs/consumption through implemented video conferencing.